 SUPERVISION RECEIVED AND EXERCISED

-Receives general direction from the Director of Child Support Services.
+Receives general direction from the Director of Child Support Services or designee.

-Exercises direct supervision over supervisory, professional, technical and clerical personnel.
+Exercises direct supervision over supervisory, professional, technical, and clerical staff.

 EXAMPLES OF ESSENTIAL DUTIES

 Duties may include, but are not limited to, the following:

 Develop and recommend departmental goals, objectives, policies, and procedures.

 Plan, organize, and direct child support-activities including ensuring delivery of mandated and other direct services in compliance with federal, state, and local rules, regulations, and policies, especially those related to child support establishment/ enforcement and the establishment of paternity.

 Direct, oversee, and participate in the development of the child support work plan; assign work activities, projects, and programs; monitor work-flow; review and evaluate work products, methods, and procedures.

 Participate in the preparation of the department budget; assist in budget implementation; participate in the forecast of additional funds needed for staffing, equipment, materials, and supplies; monitor and control expenditures.

 Recommend the appointment of staff; provide or coordinate staff training; work with employees to correct deficiencies; recommend and implement as directed discipline procedures.